mxber2022/zkverify/README.md

 > Fair and Transparent Winner Selection for Web3

-WinWave is a decentralized application powered by ZK-Verify that ensures fair and transparent winner selection using ZK risk0 for social media giveaways across Twitter, Farcaster, and Lens Protocol.
+WinWave is powered by ZK-Verify that ensures fair and transparent winner selection using ZK risk0 for social media giveaways across Twitter, Farcaster, and Lens Protocol.

 ## Contract deployment address